 Previously, Ms. Prevor worked as Program Coordinator at New York University’s Henry & Lucy Moses Center for Students with Disabilities.
 She was also Director of Operations for the New York Society for the Deaf.
 Ms. Prevor currently serves on the Advisory Boards of the Rhinelander Children’s Center and Lincoln Center’s Department of Programs and Services for People with Disabilities.
 In addition, she has advised for the New Jersey Theatre Alliance, New York Deaf Theater and Hospital Audiences.

 Earlier in her career, Ms. Prevor was a freelance theatrical stage manager, working on and off Broadway as well as in regional theatres.
-She holds a B.A. in Theatre from Brooklyn College and an M.A. in Deafness Rehabilitation from New York University, and is presently a Doctoral Student in Public Policy and Administration at Walden University.
+She holds a B.A. in Theatre from Brooklyn College and an M.A. in Deafness Rehabilitation from New York University.